 It just so happened my husband (who always had the entrepreneurial itch) had recently opened his own real estate brokerage.
 He’d been working as a real estate agent for many years and decided it was time to be his own boss.
 It was this brokerage that gave me the perfect opportunity to make money in real estate working alongside my husband.

 But I’ll say the entrepreneurial road has been a bumpy one, full of pot-holes, unlabeled paths, and too many forks in the road to count.
 To sum it up – it wasn’t easy.
 Partly because I didn’t know what I was doing and didn’t have a plan.
-For a super simple plan on how to start your own business the right way, read my post: Start Your Own Business in 4 Super Simple Steps.
+For a super simple plan on how to start your own business the right way, read my post: How to Start a Blog and Make it a Thriving Business From Day One.

 The other reason I struggled was in large part due to the obstacle I alluded to earlier.
 And the faster you can identify it in yourself and overcome it – the better off you’ll be.